Renault Clio review - Reliability and safety

 - 4Interior, design and technologyThe Renault Clio’s interior is class-leading, especially in higher trims; strong infotainment also impresses

-- 6Reliability and Safety - currently readingThe Clio remains untested from a reliability standpoint, but it’s one of the safest superminis on sale
+- 6Reliability and Safety - currently readingThe Clio appears to be pretty reliable, and it’s one of the safest superminis on sale